HannahSuarez/hannahsuarez.github.io/_posts/2021-02-10-The_Importance_of_NTP_Getting_Started.md

 You can buy your own NTP server, or even build one off hardware like Raspberry Pi.

+Cost of own NTP server varies.
+For example, 3600 euro + 800 for other features (Ultra high bandwidth, built in DOS detection, security hardening).
+Up to 1000 euro (ie TIMENET Pro, POE-powered NTP Master Time Server, incl.
+5 metre antenna).

+To build your own the cost with Arduino or Raspberry module using RTC (real time clock) module is needed.

+Steps to set up NTP servers in PCI compliance http://www.qcode.co.uk/post/117

 **Own NTP server (Stratum 3) that obtain time from Stratum 2 servers**

 * Uses “industry accepted time sources” - For example depending on the country there may be universities that host such servers, also there are more hosted privately and at other companies.